The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 4. Rossio Square

-Rossio Square is one of the most iconic locations in Lisbon.
+Rossio Square is one of the most iconic locations in Lisbon and has to be included in any one day Lisbon itinerary.
 It is a lively public square with vibrant energy and atmosphere.
-Located in the heart of downtown Lisbon, this square has been around since medieval times and has always been the hub of activity for travelers entering or leaving the city.
+Located in the heart of Lisbon city center, this square has been around since medieval times and has always been the hub of activity for travellers entering or leaving the city.

 It is also home to Teatro Dom Maria II, one of Lisbon’s oldest theaters that showcases amazing theatrical performances throughout the year.